Introduction

 }

-And it will set the "lang" and "dir" attributes for you on the <div> element ! note : use directives don't work on the server, so don't rely on this for server side rendering.
+And it will set the "lang" and "dir" attributes for you on the <div> element !

 Sub Context

-Why not just use I18nContextProvider ?
+Why Not Just Use I18nContextProvider ?

-I18nContextProvider does not shadow any context if one already exist, this is because it should only be one "main" context, or they will battle for the cookie, the "lang" attribute, the routing, ect..
+this is because there should only be one "main" context, or they will conflict over the cookie, the "lang" attribute, the routing, etc.

-init_i18n_subcontext_* functions create a context that does not battle with the main context and makes it more obvious that a sub context is created, improving code clarity.
+init_i18n_subcontext_* functions create a context that does not battle with the main context and makes it more obvious that a sub-context is created, improving code clarity.

-Initialize a sub-context
+Initialize a Sub-context

-leptos_i18n::context::init_i18n_subcontext takes an initial_locale: Option<Signal<L>> argument, this is so you can control the sub-context locale outside of it, you can for example makes it so the locale of the sub-context is always the opposite of the "main" one:
+leptos_i18n::context::init_i18n_subcontext takes an initial_locale: Option<Signal<L>> argument, this is so you can control the sub-context locale outside of it, you can for example make it so the locale of the sub-context is always the opposite of the "main" one:

 fn neg_locale(locale: Locale) -> Locale {